spacegospod/golang_fileserver/README.md

 # golang_fileserver - A simple per-user, remote file structure manager that uses an HTTP API.
-Includes
-a Javascript client to demonstrate the functionality.
+Includesa Javascript client to demonstrate the functionality.

 ## INSTALL